bluewave-labs/checkmate/README.md

 ## **Announcing $5000 grant funding in partnership with [UpRock](https://uprock.com) to build distributed uptime monitoring - check [our web page](https://checkmate.so) for funding ideas**

-- If you would like to support us, please consider giving it a ⭐ and click on "watch".
-- Have a question or suggestion for the roadmap/featureset?
-Check our [Discord channel](https://discord.gg/NAb6H3UTjK) or [Discussions](https://github.com/bluewave-labs/checkmate/discussions) forum.
-- Need a ping when there's a new release?
-Use [Newreleases](https://newreleases.io/), a free service to track releases.

 ![Frame 34](https://github.com/user-attachments/assets/00db1520-24b6-42f2-aca2-a1c9794677da)

 ![](https://img.shields.io/github/license/bluewave-labs/checkmate)